sabinailiyeva/Test-git/MarkdownInstruction.md

 To highlited text bold it is nessesary to put double star (**) or double lower underframe (__).
 For exapmle **bold** or __bold__.

+Alernative way to highlited bold or italics needed to mix both ways.
+For exapmle _the text could be written as italics as **bold** at the same time_

 ## List

 ## Images